jasonjfoster/rolleigen/README.md

 ## Overview

-`rolleigen` is a package that provides analytical computation of rolling and expanding eigenvalues and eigenvectors for time-series data.
+`rolleigen` is a package that provides analytical computation of rolling and expanding eigenanalysis for time-series data.

 ## Installation